22digital/heroku-gdrive-buildpack/README.md

 # Heroku Google Drive Buildpack

-Remote [Google Drive client][heroku-drive] on Heroku using `rclone` to sync/upload/download files to.
+Remote [Google Drive client][heroku-drive] on Heroku using `rclone` to sync/upload/download files.
 Optionally you can download files using `Aria2` and unpack/pack `.rar` files using `WinRAR`.
 There is also an installation of `Git LFS` for usage in large filesystem git repositories.